The Sociometer Theory: What it is and How it Explains Self-esteem

 However, what good will it do if we love ourselves a lot if our self-esteem seems to depend on our relationships with others?
 Below we will look in more depth at this theory of the sociometer and what influence society has on our psychological well-being.

-What is the Sociometer Theory of Self-Esteem?
+What Is the Sociometer Theory?

 We are social beings

-One of the most shared and accepted ideas in the Western world is the individuality of each person Our view of people is that we are organisms more or less independent from the rest and that, at most, we can receive some influence from others but, in essence, our way of being and self-acceptance depends on us.
+One of the most shared and accepted ideas in the Western world is the individuality of each person.
+Our view of people is that we are organisms more or less independent from the rest and that, at most, we can receive some influence from others but, in essence, our way of being and self-acceptance depends on us.
 If we set our minds to it, we can become isolated and independent machines, taking care of ourselves without interacting with others.

 This idea has deeply penetrated several branches of psychology, including behaviorism, cognitive therapy and psychoanalysis.
 Psychology has taken a perspective centered on the individual, on the subject “from the inside out”, seen as an autonomous being and not a social animal.
 Likewise, several currents that have emphasized the person’s relationship with others cannot be omitted, such as the school of Systems Theory, applied in family therapy, or social psychology.

 But although we, as Westerners, focus exaggeratedly on the individual and have reflected this in various currents of thought, evolutionary biology demonstrates the opposite: we are social beings.
-We come into the world as a group and we cannot develop as humans individually What’s more, our evolutionary ancestors and even the common ancestor between humans and chimpanzees were social.
+We come into the world as a group and we cannot develop as humans individually.
+What’s more, our evolutionary ancestors and even the common ancestor between humans and chimpanzees were social.
 We were social even before we were human.

 This scientific fact has not been taken into account until relatively recently.
 In fact, a fairly shared idea in Western thought, both philosophical, political and scientific, is that at some point in history human individuals came together and gave up their individual rights in order to live in society, something that Jean-Jacques himself Rousseau states in his “The Social Contract” of 1762.
 But the reality is that this never happened, since our species inherited social life from its previous links.